ZachT1711/spotcontract/README.md

 ### Running contract
 See [Test README](tests/README.md)

-### How this is going to work
+### How this works

-After the contract is deployed, the Spotcoin forces users to go through a KYC process through our site, and they will only be generated a deposit address that spotcoin manages after passing KYC.
+After the contract is deployed, the Spotcoin forces users to go through a KYC process on [spotcoin.com](www.spotcoin.com), and they will be generated a deposit address that Spotcoin manages after passing KYC.
 This address will be whitelisted in our contract via the `tokensale_register` method.

-Upon contribution on our site via USD, BTC, ETH, GAS, etc., we will call the `airdrop` function to reserve X amount of SPOT tokens for that address given the current market rates, which are calculated on our backend.
+Upon contribution on our site via USD, BTC, ETH, GAS, etc., we call the `airdrop` function to reserve X amount of SPOT tokens for that address given the current market rates, which are calculated on our backend.

-The contract will ensure that this happens within the ICO period and the user is limited to getting a maximum of 1 million SPOT.
+The contract will ensure that this happens within the ICO period and the user is limited to getting a maximum of 1 million SPOT for public contributions.

-The `reached_softcap` function can be called to see if the soft-cap of 6 million tokens has been reached.

 After the ICO period has ended, we (the contract owner) will call `mint_team` - which will create team tokens, in order to maintain the 2-1 ratio of public-to-team tokens.